 Climate change lunch and learn events

-Together with West Yorkshire and Harrogate Healthcare Partnership, we are hosting fortnightly Climate Lunch and Learn events.
-These will be a series of hour-long sessions to address the challenges we face with Climate Change and the impact this will have on our healthcare system as well as the population we serve.
+Together with West Yorkshire and Harrogate Healthcare Partnership, we are hosted fortnightly Climate Lunch and Learn events.
+These were a series of hour-long sessions to address the challenges we face with Climate Change and the impact this will have on our healthcare system as well as the population we serve.

-The sessions take place on alternate Fridays and are hosted on Microsoft Teams.
+The sessions took place on alternate Fridays and were hosted on Microsoft Teams.

-This series of talks will look at climate change, anaesthetic gases, meter dose inhalers, floods and climate adaptation, health inequalities, food and the impact of diet, PPE, procurement, biodiversity as well the impact on mental health, digital, waste and travel.
+This series of talks looked at climate change, anaesthetic gases, meter dose inhalers, floods and climate adaptation, health inequalities, food and the impact of diet, PPE, procurement, biodiversity as well the impact on mental health, digital, waste and travel.

-We will explore the impact that healthcare has across the world and the impact that climate change will have on healthcare into the future.
+We explored the impact that healthcare has across the world and the impact that climate change will have on healthcare into the future.

-Below, you will find details on each of the webinar sessions and how to book a place on future events.
+Below, you will find details on each of the webinar sessions which took place between May and November 2021.

 £66m decarbonisation funding windfall for Humber, Coast and Vale hospitals